-- If an app cannot be auto-updated for any reason, you will have to manually update the app or it will be auto-updated in the next update cycle.
+- If an app cannot be auto-updated for any reason, you have to manually update the app or it will be auto-updated in the next update cycle.

-If you are working on a group project, for example, a video and it is important for all group members to be on the same version of the application, turn off auto-update for that app by clicking the arrow next to Update or Open and selecting Manage > Auto Update.
+If you are working on a group project, for example, a video and it is important for all group members to be on the same version of the app, turn off auto-update for that app by clicking the arrow next to Update or Open and selecting Manage > Auto Update.

 When you click Update or Update All to update your apps for the first time, you get a dialog box with an option to keep your apps up-to-date automatically.
 Select Enable auto-update now to enable this feature.

 You can also enable auto-update for all apps from preferences or manage auto-update for individual apps.

 - If you have any third-party plug-ins installed for your app, you will have to install them again once the app is auto-updated.